-- 1. A request for exemption can only be dealt with if the student is enrolled in the programme and has been linked to an examination programme. - Exemption is only granted based on (complete) components that were successfully completed (a pass mark ≥ 5.5) and represent at least as many ECs as the component for which exemption is to be granted.
+- 1. A request for exemption can only be dealt with if the student is enrolled in the programme and has been linked to an examination programme.1 - Exemption is only granted based on (complete) components that were successfully completed (a pass mark ≥ 5.5) and represent at least as many ECs as the component for which exemption is to be granted.
 A component can serve only once as basis for exemption.
 A component that was previously successfully completed cannot form the basis for several exemptions. - 3.
 A request for exemption must be submitted no later than 6 weeks before the start of the component concerned, stating reasons, by completely filling in the examination board's online contact form, including all the appendices requested therein.
 Requests that are incomplete and/or submitted too late will not be dealt with, with the exception of tardy requests relating to components starting before 15 October. - 4.
 Requests related to the choice of minor and/or the choice of an elective may also be submitted after this date.
-The student will then bear the risk of the examination board rejecting the request. - 5.
+The student will then bear the risk of the examination board rejecting the request. - a.
+For students of Pedagogical Sciences who are still on exchange during block 3, the rules that are mentioned in the digital learning environment (page 'Pick courses' for students who are on exchange) apply. - b.
+Students in Public Administration (including MISOC) who are still on exchange during block 3 must take a replacement course which is at least equivalent as far as the study load (EC) is concerned.
+If an exemption is granted, the course will count for 5 EC.
+For students of Public Administration (including MISOC) who are still on exchange during block 4, an exemption can be granted for attendance only.
+Students with such an exemption will still have to achieve the learning goals of the course by passing the tests (exams, assignments) on the appropriate deadlines.
+If the course assessment includes a group assignment, the instructor may decide to replace this requirement with an equivalent individual assessment that tests the same learning objectives. - c.
+For Sociology students who are still on exchange during Block 4, a full exemption for the block may be granted under certain conditions.
+These criteria are: 1) at least bachelor-3 level, 2) content of a sociology course, 3) at least 7.5 EC and 4) no content overlap with the Sociology curriculum within ESSB with the exception of the subject matter of block 3.4. - 5.
 The examination board can ask for advice before it makes a decision regarding a request for exemption. - 6.
 No mark is given for an exemption.
 Exemptions are registered in Osiris as 'EX'. - 7.
 Exemptions are not a factor in the calculation of average marks (e.g. in order to determine the distinction). - 8.
 Identical components with the same course code that were previously successfully completed at the ESSB are automatically included in the examination programme.
 Components that were successfully completed at the ESSB and are identical in terms of content, study load and level but that have a different name and/or course code are also regarded as identical components.
 However, these are only included in the examination programme at a student's request. - 9.
 No rights may be derived from exemptions that were previously granted to other students. - 10.
-A conditional approval of an exemption based on a course that has yet to be taken is valid for 1 year (12 months). - B. Bachelor Programmes - 11.
-With the exception of that which is stated in paragraph 8 of this article, no exemptions are granted in bachelor-1. - 12.
-In bachelor-2 and bachelor-3, exemption may be granted based on courses that are similar in terms of content and level. - 13.
-Exemption for the minor may be granted based on a programme at university of applied sciences level completed in the Netherlands or (a combination of) university-level components completed in the Netherlands that are equivalent to the minors in EUR's minor register in terms of study load and level.
-The programme concerned or (a combination of) university-level components may not overlap with EUR's curriculum.
-Exemption may also be granted for the minor based on a
+A conditional approval of an exemption based on a course that has yet to be taken is valid for 1 year (12 months).